LukaMoya/alx-low_level_programming/0x02-functions_nested_loops/README.md

 12. Write a function that prints all natural numbers from n to 98, followed by a new line.Numbers must be separated by a comma, followed by a space.Numbers should be printed in order.The first printed number should be the number passed to your function.The last printed number should be 98.You are allowed to use the standard library.
 13. Write a function that prints the n times table, starting with 0.If n is greater than 15 or less than 0 the function should not print anything.
 14. Write a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
+15.Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.The numbers must be separated by comma, followed by a space
-15.By considering the terms in the Fibonacci sequence whose values do not exceed 4,000,000, write a program that finds and prints the sum of the even-valued terms, followed by a new line.
+16.By considering the terms in the Fibonacci sequence whose values do not exceedd
+ 4,000,000, write a program that finds and prints the sum of the even-valued terr

+ms, followed by a new line.